wesdoyle/busyapi/work_log.md

 Before I start making any changes to the existing code, I'll set up some basic local load testing and metric collection to see initial performance of the API in its current state.

-- I have `k6` installed (`brew install k6 on osx`), so I'll create a quick load testing script in a new directory.
+- I have `k6` running locally in a Docker container, so I'll create a quick load testing script in a new directory.